Contains the active ingredient methyldopa (as sesquihydrate)

 - dizziness, lightheadedness

-The above list includes the common and mild side effects of Hydopa, which may disappear with continued treatment.
+The above list includes the more common side effects of your medicine.
+They are usually mild and short-lived.
 These side effects may occur at the beginning of treatment or when the dose is increased.

 - ongoing weakness